cdobratz/CassidyBlog/content/posts/dashboard_comparison_blog.md

 Both Power BI and Excel successfully answered my four business questions, but they did so in fundamentally different ways.
 Power BI made the process feel effortless and modern, while Excel provided familiarity and control.

 The best visualization tool is the one that helps you tell your data's story most effectively to your specific audience.
 Whether that's through Power BI's polished interactivity or Excel's trusted simplicity, the goal remains the same: turning data into actionable insights.

-**What's your experience been with Power BI vs Excel for dashboard creation?
-Share your thoughts in the comments below!**

----

-*Want to dive deeper into data visualization techniques?
-Follow me for more insights on turning complex data into compelling stories.*